 Travelers Rest Farmers Market

-Saturday Mornings, May-August: 8:30am-12:00pm
+Saturday Mornings, May-September: 8:30am-12:00pm

-Another of my favorite farmers markets is held up in Travelers Rest.
-You’ll find the usual vegetables, fruits, and meat from the local farms.
-And there’s also usually some crafts as well if you’re looking for any gifts.
 But one of my favorite events is the Tomato Sandwich contest.
 This event is held over one Saturday in the summer.
 Local restaurants submit their best tomato sandwiches and the attendees get to taste test and vote.
 It doesn’t cost much and is one of my favorite summer activities.
-Check thee market’s events to see when the contest is.
+Check the market’s events to see when the contest is.

 Upstate Shakespeare Festival